HFilowiat/OpenTG/README.md

 This is a **personal fork** of **OpenTG**, the open-source continuation of a previously developed video game project that is no longer under active development.

-This fork will focus primarily on experimenting with the UI, and creating a Linux desktop build (I have yet to really look at the code, mind you).

-I rather doubt I will be distributing a build anywhere for the time being.
-So, if you want to look at any changes made, you will have to build it yourself.
+This fork focuses on experimenting with the UI and adding a linux desktop build target.
+I do not plan to distribute any builds at the moment, if you wish to try any changes made you will need to build yourself.

 > ⚠️ **Note:** While OpenTG is open source, the original game’s **brand name, title, and logos** remain protected.
 > Any derivative projects **must not** use the original game’s name or branding.